cvdebeer/AmandaT_mp1/README.md

 ## Features
 🔸  In the "Home" section, information and visuals are given of the artist by using Carousels.
 The information is provided in small, easy to read pieces and hopes to keep the user engaged.
 🔸 The "Original Music" section, provides the user with a choice of videos that the artist has recorded.
-They can view them in the fram, enlarge them to full screen or follow them to YouTube.
+They can view them in the frame, enlarge them to full screen or follow them to YouTube.
 - In future I would like to add image posters onto the videos, with the title of the song and a link to the lyrics.

-🔸 The "cover music" section.
+🔸 The "Cover music" section.
 Here I used a horizontal card design to create an audio-player.
 - Using styling provided by [David Walsh][1] I was able to create flip animations on the album covers and allows the user to click through to the original artists version of the song.
 - Using an answer provided by [Fábio Zangirolami][2] on a Stackoverflow question, I was able to style my audio player to fit in with my theme.

-🔸 The "events" section has table with the location of future performances, allowing the user to book tickets.
+🔸 The "Events" section has table with the location of future performances, allowing the user to book tickets.
 (The "Book Tickets" button is not currently functional  but will be on the list of future development, after  more knowledge is gained.).

-🔸 The "news" section makes use of Bootstraps own "cards"  to create content that links to fuller articles or outside content for the user to explore.
+🔸 The "News" section makes use of Bootstraps own "cards"  to create content that links to fuller articles or outside content for the user to explore.
 This is done so as not to overwhelm the user with too much content, but give them the ability to see more if they want to.
 Both buttons work and link to content.

 🔸 The "Contact/ Get in touch" section is a Bootstrap Modal containing a form.
 The user can fill in their information and request the artist to make contact with them in relation to whatever category they have selected.
 There is a text box available should the user want to conver more information.
 (The contact form does not currently "go" anywhere as I don't have the knowledge yet so send the form- this will be part of future development)